Who we are

 Or send an email to: email@example.com

-You have the legal right to see a copy of the information that we hold about you on payment of a statutory fee of £10.
+You have the legal right to see a copy of the information that we hold about you.
 You have the right to rectify any errors in information we hold about you, and to change or correct any details you have already given us.
 Please inform us about changes to your details so that we may keep our records accurate and up to date.